jperkin/www.perkin.org.uk/_posts/2012-01-09-kickstart-oracle-linux-in-virtualbox.markdown

-Change NIC type from the default e1000, as a vanilla VirtualBox install does not include the firmware necessary to network boot from that device – it is available in the "VirtualBox Extension Pack" add-on.
+Change NIC type from the default e1000, as a vanilla VirtualBox install does not include the firmware necessary to network boot from that device – it is available in the &ldquo;VirtualBox Extension Pack&rdquo; add-on.
 Switch to a plain PCNet Fast III which does include PXE firmware.

 {% highlight console %}
 $ VBoxManage modifyvm "${VM}" --nictype1 Am79C973